polsanchez1997/project_1/README.md

 https://www.canva.com/design/DADwK32mGI4/hYVzoVxlMFcD64fwkkutPA/edit

-The goal of this project is to gain skills at data cleaning and get started with visualization of the data.
+This project focuses on developing skills in data cleaning and initiating data visualization.
+The dataset used pertains to shark attacks, and the analysis revolves around three key questions.

 ## LIBRARIES

-To do this project, I have used the following libraries:
+The following Python libraries were utilized for this project:

 * Pandas
 * Numpy